-FY 2020 Activities Target Schedule (July 1, 2019 - June 30, 2020) Finish the 2045 MTP update: address comments received from FHWA, FTA, GDOT, the planning partners as well as the general public; host public meetings; finalize and publish the 2045 MTP.
-July - October 2019 Maintain and amend the adopted 2045 MTP as needed: • undertake work necessary to refine and incorporate the recommendations of special traffic studies into the 2045 MTP. • prepare periodic updates to the 2045 MTP financial plan and project cost estimates to assure the continued validity of the financial forecast and financial constraint analysis.
-November 2019 - June 2020 • prepare 2045 MTP amendment reports and addenda for any project changes. • continue to implement FAST Act according to published FHWA/FTA final rules as needed.
-Perform other activities related to the long-range planning: • assist CAT in strategic transit initiatives as identified in the latest CAT TDP; assist CAT and the Mobility Management Board with long-range transit planning projects as needed; conduct bicycle/pedestrian planning that provide connections to transit/paratransit services; Ongoing continue updates and refinements to project databases; and • continue pursuit of improved methods of disseminating project information to constituents and the public.
+FY 2021 Activities Target Schedule (July 1, 2020 - June 30, 2021) Maintain and amend the adopted 2045 MTP (the Mobility 2045): undertake work necessary to refine and incorporate the recommendations of special traffic studies into the 2045 MTP. • prepare periodic updates to the 2045 MTP financial plan and project cost estimates to assure the continued validity of the financial forecast and financial constraint analysis.
+As needed • prepare 2045 MTP amendment reports and addenda for any project changes. • continue to implement FAST Act according to published FHWA/FTA final rules such as providing annual system performance reports and maintaining and updating targets.
+Work on CMP Update related to transit solutions and improvements.
+As needed Conduct Bike/Pedestrian planning activities related to transit connections and transit projects.
+As needed Perform other activities related to the long-range planning: • assist CAT in strategic transit initiatives as identified in the latest CAT TDP; • assist CAT and the Mobility Management Board with long-range transit planning projects as needed; Ongoing conduct bicycle/pedestrian planning that provide connections to transit/paratransit services; • continue updates and refinements to project databases; and • continue pursuit of improved methods of disseminating project information to constituents and the public.